shawn-dsilva/shade-jekyll-theme/README.md

 # Shade Jekyll Theme

-A simple jekyll theme suited for a personal website + blog
+A simple jekyll theme suited for a personal website + blog, currently used for my personal website

 ## Features
 - Uses excerpts instead of displaying full post content